0933169121kiattisak/Change-Background-color/README.md

-Chnage Background color by javascript
+Change Background color by javascript